Introduction to Technical SEO

 1

-Log in to Search Console and fix errors.
+Log in to Google Search Console and fix crawling or indexing issues.

 -